 The majority of students with Special Educational Needs will have already been identified at Primary school.
 All students are tested on entry to St Bede's Catholic Voluntary Academy for Reading ages and Spelling ages along with baseline assessments in a range of subjects (this includes any transferring students).
-Re-testing takes place in the Isummer term.
 In individualised circumstances, retesting will occur as and when is deemed necessary.
-Whole school assessments of progress occur 5 times during the academic year and coincide with half terms.
-Teaching staff will initially identify any student who failsto make progress in their own subject despite high quality first teaching and put interventions in place.
-Should the teacher still have concerns they will refer the student tothe relevant Subject Leader who will liaise with HoY.
+Whole school assessments of progress occur 3 times during the academic year and coincide with half terms.
+Teaching staff will initially identify any student who fails to make progress in their own subject despite high quality first teaching and put interventions in place.
+Should the teacher still have concerns they will refer the student to the relevant Subject Leader who will liaise with HoY.
 HoYs will track a students' progress across a range of subjects and coordinate any specific pastoral interventions.
 Should concerns still exist, a referral to the SENDCO - Miss R Coggan, will bemade.
 The SENDCO works with a range of external agencies including Specialist Teachers, Educational Psychology, Occupational Therapy, SENDIASS and Autistic Spectrum Educational Team, in order to identify and then support a student with Special Educational Needs.